Google Search Result Types: A Visual Guide

 5. Contact Google to request a change.

-Finally, when you already have a Knowledge Graph listing for your brand, and there's any part of it that doesn't look correct, you can totally get in touch with Google and ask them to make changes to it.
+Finally, when you already have a Knowledge Graph listing for your brand, and there's any part of it that doesn't look correct on the search engine result page, you can totally get in touch with Google and ask them to make changes to it.

 AdWords's search network ads are currently displayed in blocks either above or below the organic search results.
 These can appear across all kinds of Google results pages, for any type of queries.

 Currently, paid shopping results appear as blocks of product images and links to the right of the organic listings.
 The block is displayed for queries with strong commercial intent.
-Google Shopping has some pretty complicated guidelines and policies that may need some digesting, but is usually cheaper than AdWords.
+Google Shopping has some pretty complicated guidelines and policies that may need some digesting, but is usually cheaper than AdWords (AKA Google Ads).

-To submit your products to Google Shopping, you'll need an AdWords account and a Merchant Center account.
-Here's how to get started.
+To submit your products to Google Shopping, you'll need a Google account and a Merchant Center account.
+Here's how to get started with paid search results.
 If you choose to give it a try, make sure you read this guide first.